Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Wow, you’re gonna say that like it’s a bad thing?"

 "No, no. It’s a good thing.
 I just feel like a dumbass now.
-You shouldn’t *both* have to tell me the same thing, and…"
+You shouldn’t *both* have to tell me the same thing, and..."

 "Al. Baby."
 Julian hugged her. "...I get you."